raccoon-ncku/raccoon-ncku.github.io/md/en/hardware/laser-cutter.md

 ### Reservation Request
 Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfb7LfBw3krto0ne0Xhq992D16tcGEgtaDMYD9pogVkKNA3yg/viewform?vc=0&c=0&w=1&flr=0) to reserve the machine.

 ATTENTION: You will receive TWO conformation emails after submitting the form.
 The first is a confirmation mail that the system has received your request and there is no reservation conflict.
 Once the assistant has reviewed the request, you will receive the second email.
-Any notification, such as rescheduling or file problems, will be sent with emails.
+Any further notification, such as rescheduling or file problems, will be sent to you with emails.

+### Assistants
+* T.L.
+Chang 張祖林 n76094281 at gs.ncku.edu.tw
+* W.T.
+Hsiao 蕭瑋廷 n76081018 at gs.ncku.edu.tw
+* Y.C.
+Wu 吳怡諄 n76084155 at gs.ncku.edu.tw